-Colchester Borough Council collects, holds and processes a considerable amount of information, including personal information relating to job applicants.
+Colchester City Council collects, holds and processes a considerable amount of information, including personal information relating to job applicants.
 We take the responsibility of holding personal information about you seriously and as such we make every effort to ensure that Data Protection legislation is adhered to.
 The privacy notice below explains how the Council uses information about you and the ways in which we protect your privacy.

-As part of any recruitment process, the council collects and processes personal data relating to job applicants for CBC and CCHL.
+As part of any recruitment process, the council collects and processes personal data relating to job applicants for CCC and CCHL.
 The council is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.

 What is personal data?